Skip to main content

 1. Vectors — 3D geometry, plane equations, line-plane intersections

-3. Differential Equations — separable variables, integrating factor methods
+3. Differential Equations — separable variables, modelling rates of change

 4. Probability and Statistics — discrete random variables, hypothesis testing